bgachara/bgachara.github.io/posts/rust_ref.md

 - We can access values via the index expression syntax, can be a single value or a range by index.
 - single value: collection[2]
-- we can also utilize any expression that evaluate to type usize.
+- We can also utilize any expression that evaluate to type usize.

 ```rust